JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/azure-notifications.png)

 Creating an IoT Hub takes some time.
-Meanwhile we will connect the device and create the bridge.
+Meanwhile, we will connect the device and create the bridge.

 ## Create a bridge